 While the government has rushed to avert an immediate crisis, analysts say much longer-term solutions are needed to spur recovery of the sluggish economy, which is hugely dependent on coal imports despite large domestic reserves.

-"India needs more power - a lot more, and fast," said HSBC economist Frederic Neumann.
-(Read: Government Sets 68 Million Tonnes Output Target for Captive Coal Mines in FY15)
+"India needs more power - a lot more, and fast," HSBC economist Frederic Neumann said.

-"Otherwise its recovery and hopes of a Modi-boom will be scuppered," said Mr Neumann, referring to Prime Minister Narendra Modi, who came to power in May on a platform of reviving Asia's third-largest economy.
+"Otherwise its recovery and hopes of a Modi-boom will be scuppered," Mr Neumann said, referring to Prime Minister Narendra Modi, who came to power in May on a platform of reviving Asia's third-largest economy.

-The crippled state of power supply was on full display in New Delhi during its hottest months in May and June when long power outages led to street protests and uproar in Parliament.
+The crippled state of India's power supply was on full display in the capital New Delhi during its hottest months in May and June when long power outages led to street protests and uproar in Parliament.

-Last week, the government admitted that 46 of 100 major coal-fired plants had stocks for less than a week after the National Thermal Power Corporation (NTPC) warned it could face emergencies at many plants.
-(Also read: Coal Ministry Rebuts Claims of Coal Shortage at NTPC Plants)
+Last week, the government admitted 46 of 100 major coal-fired plants had stocks for less than a week after National Thermal Power Corporation (NTPC) warned it could face emergencies at many plants.

-As the country enters its rainy season, "it will become more difficult to replenish the coal stock", NTPC Chief Arup Roy Choudhury wrote to the power ministry in a letter obtained by AFP.
+As India enters its rainy season, "it will become more difficult to replenish the coal stock", NTPC chief Arup Roy Choudhury wrote to the Power Ministry in a letter obtained by AFP.

-"In the case of even small disruption, the total power generation at these stations will be adversely affected," Mr Choudhury said.
+"In the case of even small disruption, the total power generation at these stations will be adversely affected," he said.

-The situation seems unnecessary given the country's 302 billion tonnes of coal resources, which represent the world's fifth-largest reserves.
+The situation seems unnecessary given India's 302 billion tonnes of coal resources, which represent the world's fifth-largest reserves.

-The reason for the imports is the snail-pace development of the domestic coal sector - underscored by the fact the first new major coal mine in more than five years began production just last week.
+The reason for the imports is the snail-pace development of India's own coal sector - underscored by the fact the first new major coal mine in more than five years began production just last week.